ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 it.
 Unless the wearer has the Assassin ability to handle poisons without risking harm, they must make a 3 × MD check each time they use a carbuncle, failure indicating that they have become infected.

+## The Lamp of Hades

+This lamp is made from bronze and is small enough to fit in the palm of a maiden, weighing but 8 oz.
+Once a day, it may be filled with 1 oz of Oil of Narcissus (requiring four Pass Actions) and lit (requiring a Pass Action and 5 FT), whereupon it will shed a faint light for 4 hours that is unseeable except to the bearer.

+While the Lamp is alight, the bearer's Light spell becomes The Gloom of Asphodels, their Wall of Darkness becomes Underworld Threshold, Shadowform becomes Cap of Hades and Web of Darkness becomes Web of Fate.

+If it is not carried in the hand, the lamp may be attached to the bearer's foot by an ankle strap (requiring two Pass Actions) but in any Pulse they exceed their TMR, must succeed on a 3 x AG roll, otherwise the oil will be spilt, extinguishing its light and ending its effects.

+Oil of Narcissus may be processed by an Alchemist over three days and requires 1 truesilver guineas worth of reagents to produce an ounce.
+An Alchemist who can make Poisons must spend 2,650 Experience and three weeks to learn how to make this oil.

+## The Gloom of Asphodels

+Range
+: 15 feet + 15 / Rank

+Duration
+: 10 seconds + 5 seconds for every 5 Ranks

+Resist
+: None

+Target
+: Surface

+Effects
+: Creates a hemisphere of gloom in which shades of the restless dead wander hopelessly among asphodels.
+It is 15' wide and must be anchored to a surface.
+The diameter increases by a further 10' at Rank 10 and at Rank 20.

+Within the volume, any entity whose aura strength is less than long living sentient halves their Regeneration or the Healing they receive to a minimum of 1.
+In addition, any target within the volume has their Defence versus thrown or missile attacks improved by the Rank of the Gloom.

+## Underworld Threshold

+Range
+: 15 feet + 15 / Rank

+Duration
+: 1 minute + 1 minute for every 5 Ranks

+Base Chance
+: 15%

+Resist
+: Passive

+Target
+: Surface

+Effects
+: Creates a 10’ high, 5' wide volume that is anchored to a surface and which is adjacent to the Underworld.
+The diameter increases by 10' at Rank 10 and Rank 20.
+In this volume, undead or undying entities lose that property and they or any mortal entities that are dark-aspected must passively Resist or suffer [D-5] + 1 / soul damage per Rank each time they enter it (not per pulse).

+Any entity that suffers soul damage from this spell must roll on the Fright Table.

+## Web of Fate

+Range
+: 30 feet + 15 / Rank

+Duration
+: Concentration (Maximum of 15 minute + 15 / Rank)

+Experience Multiple
+: 250

+Base Chance
+: 25%

+Resist
+: Passive

+Storage
+: Investment, Ward, Magical Trap

+Target
+: Area

+Effects
+: A five foot wide web of the Graae is projected from the Adept's finger tips to a target hex, object or entity.
+Any entity or object in the area will be ensnared by the web.
+The web may only ensnare six sizes of entities per Rank, or one man-sized object per Rank, stopping at the hex where this limit is reached (or at maximum range).

+Entities ensnared in the web suffer 1 drain (+1 per 3 or fraction Ranks) (halved if they successfully resist) each Pulse.
+PS is drained first, then FT, then EN.
+This is applied at the moment of contact with the web, and at the beginning of each Pulse, thereafter.

+Necrogeny protects against this drain, Damage Reduction may, but Protection and Spell Armour do not.
+Constructs, undead, objects and creatures of mana may be ensnared by the web but are never drained by it.
+Undead and creatures of mana are rendered mortal while they are within the precincts of the web, even if they Resist it, and in any case, their Magic Resistance is reduced by the Rank of the web.

+Any ensnared entity must roll 1 × Physical Strength (2 × if they
+successfully Resisted) in order to move themselves to an adjacent hex (which may be free of the web), or to perform an action within the web.
+A similar check is required for any entity attempting to remove an object from the web.
+If an entity receives aid in removing themselves from the web, the PS of the aiding character may be combined with their own.
+Rank or more points damage from a single blow from a B-class weapon will destroy the entire web.
+Treat the web's defence as being equal to its Rank.

+## Cap of Hades

+Range
+: Self

+Duration
+: 30 minutes + 30 / Rank

+Base Chance
+: 15%

+Resist
+: None

+Target
+: Self

+Effects
+: Darkness covers the Adept's head, then spreading down their body over two Pulses, becoming increasingly ethereal with Rank.
+Defence versus physical Melee or Ranged attacks increases by 2 (+ 2 / Rank).
+  In Close combat only 1 (+ 1 / Rank) Defence is gained.
+However, if they are struck by weapon that is not magical or silvered, 1 point per three full Ranks is subtracted from the damage.
+In addition, the Adept gains a 1 (+ 1 / Rank) bonus to their Stealth.